Hasuzawa/aws-projects/README.md

 ## Introduction

-This is a repository to hold my personal projects on AWS.
+This is a repository to hold my personal mock projects to try out various services on AWS.

+Each project folder contains its own doc that highlight some features of the service.

 ## Note